S-SQ/Projects/README.md

 This repository contains data files and Python scripts for Blue Team’s ISE599 final project: Bringing Advance Clarity to Political Crises.
 The files are listed below…

 #Code:
+Coding for this project was produced by Sean Eskew.

 GDELT Proj.py This Python script is critical in creating our cleaned data for further analysis.
 It's ultimate purpose is to create a dataframe that includes both GDELT and ACLED data, with network and event information for each country by month ordered in a manner that allows us to run further analysis.